Apocynaceae: Dogbane Family

 Notes:

-Distinctive pale gray, felty leaves and long stems with dense clusters of small flowers, typically pink but may be white or purplish.
-Flowers are very distinctive with reflexed petals and 5 hood-like appendages, each with a small projecting horn at the top.
+This toxic plant has distinctive pale gray, felty leaves, and long stems with dense clusters of small flowers.
+Fuzzy buds burst into the unusual flowers, which are usually pink, but may be white or purplish.
+They have distinctive reflexed petals, and 5 hood-like appendages, each with a small projecting horn at the top.
 The fruit is large and greenish-yellow.
-Leaves are opposite or whorled in 3s or 4s.
+Leaves are opposite, or whorled in 3s or 4s.
 Milkweeds are a favored food source for Monarch Butterflies.
-The plant is toxic.
+Formerly called Indian Milkweed.
+Photos by CJH.

 Narrow-leaved Milkweed – Asclepias fascicularis